-There have been many Medicare fraud prosecutions involving ambulance services in recent years.
+[P0st updated July 2020] There have been many Medicare fraud prosecutions involving medically unnecessary ambulance transports in recent years.
 Common schemes include falsely billing basic life support runs as advanced life support and taking otherwise ambulatory and healthy dialysis patients to and from their appointments.
-In just one city, Philadelphia, no less than 30 individuals affiliated with eight ambulance services have been charged with Medicare fraud during the last five years.
+In just one city, Philadelphia, no less than 30 individuals affiliated with eight ambulance services have been charged with Medicare in just five years.

 A recent settlement suggests that the Justice Department and Centers for Medicare and Medicaid Services may now be targeting hospitals in some of these schemes.